 Drug reactions may mimic RAS but are usually temporally related to ingestion.
 However, reactions to foods or dental products may be difficult to identify; sequential elimination may be necessary.

-General treatments for stomatitis (see see Treatment) may help patients with RAS.
+General treatments for stomatitis (see discussed in Treatment) may help patients with RAS.
 Chlorhexidine gluconate mouthwashes and topical corticosteroids, the mainstays of therapy, should be used during the prodrome, if possible.
 The corticosteroid can be dexamethasone 0.5 mg/5 mL tid used as a rinse and then expectorated or clobetasol ointment 0.05% or fluocinonide ointment 0.05% in carboxymethylcellulose mucosal protective paste (1:1) applied tid.
 Patients using these corticosteroids should be monitored for candidiasis.
 If topical corticosteroids are ineffective, prednisone (eg, 40 mg po once/day) may be needed for ≤ 5 days.
 Continuous or particularly severe RAS is best treated by a specialist in oral medicine.
 Treatment may require prolonged use of systemic corticosteroids, azathioprine or other immunosuppressants, pentoxifylline, or thalidomide.
 Intralesional injections can be done with betamethasone, dexamethasone, or triamcinolone.
 Supplemental B1, B2, B6, B12, folate, or iron lessens RAS in some patients.

 Last full review/revision July 2012 by David F. Murchison, DDS, MMS